flathub-infra/documentation/blog/2025-05-02/index.md

 the time.
 This is possible thanks to [RunsOn][runson], which handles all the magic for us.
-It receives pipeline events from GitHub and provisions new machines automatically within seconds, and tears them down the moment the build if finished.
+It receives pipeline events from GitHub and provisions new machines automatically within seconds, and tears them down the moment the build is finished.
 This is completely invisible to developers, but is both faster and more cost-effective, even if we were to pay the bill ourselves.

 There is still more work to be done.
-I want to improve observability of the new service to make sure we can have automatic alerts when we have abnormal build error rate or unprocessed publishing queue.
+I want to improve observability of the new service to make sure we can have automatic alerts when we have an abnormal build error rate or unprocessed publishing queue.
 In fact, we already notify maintainers and Flathub admins when a build triggered on the master branch failed, but there is potential to be more proactive here.